fakemaria/qa_technical_challenge/README.md

 Log in page was the tricky part of the exercise, as I was getting a 401 error that broke the test.
 Even adding commands to ignore the
 error in Cypress, I got that error.
 It seems that switching to Edge browser make it work.

-# Regression testing after finished the code
+# Regression testing after finishing the code

 ## Cypress cloud